kflynn/hydro/README.md

 3. Don't leave the controller running when there's nothing to do.
 (This is kind of unnecessary for this project, since the pump runs on mains current anyway, but it's the right habit to be in for IoT stuff.)

 Note that the ESP8266 doesn't actually have a Real Hardware RTC.
-This implies that we need to sync to NTP more often than we'd otherwise need to, and further implies that we have to take special care to make sure we sync at least once after the first dsleep cycle.
+This implies that we need to sync to NTP more often than we'd otherwise need to, and further implies that we have to take special care to make sure we sync at least once after the first dsleep cycle...

+...except that these days we're just using `tmr.alarm()` instead of `rtctime.dsleep()` anyway, because using `dsleep()` resets the GPIO pin that we want to use as the relay output!
+So we'd need to use `tmr.alarm()` while the pump is running anyway... so forget it, we'll just use it all the time.

 WiFi Stuff
 ----------